What Is Binge Eating Disorder? | Eating Disorders Victoria

 Home ~ Eating disorders A-Z ~ Binge eating disorder

-What is binge eating disorder?
+What is binge eating disorder (BED)?

 Binge eating disorder (BED) is a mental illness characterised by regular episodes of binge eating.
-Binge eating involves eating an excessive amount of food, which may take place in a rapid space of time, or may be more of an extended grazing.
+Binge eating involves eating an excessive amount of food, which may take place in a rapid space of time or may be more of an extended grazing.
 These episodes can feel chaotic, uncontrollable and highly distressing.

 During a binge eating episode, a person may not be hungry, but may continue to eat past the point of feeling comfortably full.
 It is common for people to binge eat alone or in secret, and experience intense feelings of guilt, shame, disgust and low mood after a binge.
+When identifying binge eating disorder, it’s important to remember that:

 How is a binge different to overeating?

 Overeating is part of being human – we can overeat naturally in social settings (e.g., Christmas lunch) or alone (e.g., a night in with Netflix and takeaway).
 By choice or accident, overeating is when someone eats past the point of comfortably full.
-We may overeat because food is present, because the food we are eating is pleasurable, when bored or distracted, or because it soothes or comforts us (e.g., when feeling sad, overwhelmed or after a tough day).
+We may overeat because food is present, because the food we are eating is pleasurable, we are bored or distracted, or because it soothes or comforts us (e.g., when feeling sad, overwhelmed or after a tough day).

 A binge is different from overeating and is far more pervasive.
 It is the intense drive to overeat which is experienced again and again over time, accompanied by feelings of shame, guilt and feeling out of control.
 Binge eating is highly distressing and can affect a person’s ability to engage fully in aspects of life (e.g., work or school, recreational activities, socialising and relationships).